kshru9/Web-Crawler/README.md

 ## [Website domain name ranker](#ranker)
 - [Simple counter based](#ranker-counter)
 - [PageRank algorithm](https://cs50.harvard.edu/ai/2020/projects/2/pagerank/)
+The intuition behind our pagerank algorithm is as follows.
+Suppose there is a random surfer which randomly chooses a starting website.
+After that it chooses next website from all the linked website with current chosen website with probability of 0.85 or it chooses next website from all available websites with a probability of 0.15.

+In this way, the importance of a website is measured by how repetitively a random surfer visits a website.
+Hence, a website is important if it is linked to more number of important websites.

+There are two ways to implement this algorithm:
     - [Iteration based pagerank algorithm](#ranker-iterative)
     - [Sampling based pagerank algorithm](#ranker-sampling)